How to Get a Work Visa to Teach in Japan

-- Be a native English speaker OR have at least 12 years of schooling in English
+- Be a native English speaker OR have at least 12 years of schooling in English.

-- Bachelor’s Degree in any subject
+- Bachelor’s Degree in any subject.

 How to Get a Work Visa in Japan – the Process Explained

-- Your school will apply for a Certificate of Eligibility (CoE) on your behalf and send it to you
+- Your school will apply for a Certificate of Eligibility (CoE) on your behalf and send it to you.

-- You will receive your Status of Residence and Residence Card upon your arrival in Japan
+- You will receive your Status of Residence and Residence Card upon your arrival in Japan.

-Your school will use these to secure your CoE on your behalf and prove to the government you meet the requirements to teach in Japan.
+Your school will use these documents to secure your CoE on your behalf and prove to the government you meet the requirements to teach in Japan.